-- The assurance practitioner shall endeavour to obtain written representations from management that: - (a) they acknowledge their responsibility for the design and implementation of internal control to prevent and detect fraud and error; - (b) the financial information is prepared and presented in accordance with the applicable criteria; - (c) they have disclosed to the assurance practitioner the results of their assessment of the risk that the financial information may be materially misstated as a result of fraud; - (d) they believe the effect of those uncorrected misstatements aggregated by the assurance practitioner during the review are immaterial, both individually and in the aggregate, to the financial information taken as a whole.
-A summary of such items is included in or attached to the written representations; - (e) they have disclosed to the assurance practitioner all significant facts relating to any frauds or suspected frauds known to them that may have affected the entity; - (f) they have disclosed to the assurance practitioner all known actual or possible non-compliance with laws and regulations the effects of which are to be considered when preparing the financial information; and - (g) they have disclosed to the assurance practitioner all significant events that have occurred subsequent to the date of the financial information and through to the date of the review report that may require adjustment to or disclosure in the financial information. - 41 Under paragraph 40 of this ASRE, the assurance practitioner needs to endeavour to obtain additional representations as are appropriate to matters specific to the entity's business or industry.
-Appendix 2 to this ASRE contains an illustrative management representation letter.
+- The assurance practitioner shall endeavour to obtain written representations from management that: - (a) it acknowledges its responsibility for the design and implementation of internal control to prevent and detect fraud and error;

-42 If those charged with governance refuse to provide a written representation that the assurance practitioner considers necessary, this constitutes a limitation on the scope of the assurance practitioner's work and the assurance practitioner shall express a qualified conclusion or a disclaimer of conclusion.
+- (b) the historical financial information is prepared and presented in accordance with the applicable criteria; - (c) it believes the effect of those uncorrected misstatements aggregated by the assurance practitioner during the review are immaterial, both individually and in the aggregate, to the historical financial information taken as a whole.
+A summary of such items is included in, or attached to, the written representations; - (d) it has disclosed to the assurance practitioner all significant facts relating to any fraud(s) or suspected fraud(s) known to it that may have affected the entity; - (e) it has disclosed to the assurance practitioner the results of its assessment of the risk that the historical financial information may be materially misstated as a result of fraud; - (f) it has disclosed to the assurance practitioner all known actual or possible non-compliance with laws and regulations the effects of which are to be considered when preparing the historical financial information; and - (g) it has disclosed to the assurance practitioner all significant events that have occurred subsequent to the date of the historical financial information and through to the date of the review report, that may require adjustment to or disclosure in the historical financial information. - Under paragraph 42 of this ASRE, the assurance practitioner needs to endeavour to obtain additional representations as are considered appropriate to matters specific to the entity's business or industry.
+Appendix 2 to this ASRE contains an illustrative management representation letter. - 44 If those charged with governance refuse to provide a written representation that the assurance practitioner considers necessary, this constitutes a limitation on the scope of the assurance practitioner's work and the assurance practitioner shall express a qualified conclusion or a disclaimer of conclusion.